-Calorie-burning brown fat is a potential obesity treatment, researchers sayJune 6th, 2011 in Medical research /
+Calorie-burning brown fat is a potential obesity treatment, researchers sayJune 6, 2011 in Medicine & Health / Medical research

 A new study suggests that many adults have large amounts of brown fat, the "good" fat that burns calories to keep us warm, and that it may be possible to make even more of this tissue.

 The study's lead author, Aaron Cypess, MD, PhD, will present the results Sunday at The Endocrine Society's 93rd Annual Meeting in Boston.

 "We are now even more optimistic that brown fat could be used for treating obesity and diabetes," said Cypess, an assistant professor at Harvard Medical School and the Joslin Diabetes Center in Boston.